 There were times when I was writing my first novel, The Words in My Hand, when I was struck by an incapacitating fear.
 It was this: who was I to put words in Descartes’ mouth?

 More than once, this fear of speaking for Descartes, of fictionalising him, brought me to an abrupt halt.
 I backed away from the work, intimidated by it and by him.
-I worried I wouldn’t ever know enough.
-And then, on the other hand, I had to think about how I would write Helena, the Dutch maid at the heart of the novel, about whom very little is known.
+I also had to think about how I would write Helena, the Dutch maid at the heart of the novel, about whom very little is known.

 The evidence linking Helena and Descartes, although scant, is tantalising.
 Although historians know of their relationship, they often dismiss it, and her.
 Worse, most display an utter lack of curiosity towards Helena.
 This casual disregard — the prefacing of his story before/over hers — seemed to point to something deeper and to say something about how history is written and women written out of it.

-Right at the start of working on the novel, in early 2012, I met with my writing mentor.
+At the start of working on the novel, in early 2012, I met with my writing mentor.
 I was one of ten new writers taken onto the Escalator mentoring programme from Writers’ Centre Norwich, now the National Centre for Writing.
 We talked about the difficulty of fictionalising known historical figures and why a number of novelists avoid it.
 Helen Dunmore has said that writers stray into ‘dangerous territory’ when they fictionalise real people.
-I had no desire to tell a biographical tale; nor to create an ahistorical feminist character in Helena, that some recent historical fiction has veered towards.
-To be true to her, I had to be true to the historical record: to the very real constraints that limited her — by dint of the fact that she was a woman and poor.
+I had no desire to tell a biographical tale; nor to create an ahistorical feminist character in Helena, that some recent historical fiction has tended towards.
+To be true to her, I had to be true to the historical record: to the very real constraints that limited her — by dint of her sex and social status.
 She was not a woman ahead of her time.
 She was absolutely of her time.
-However, this did not mean she could not have agency.
+This did not mean she did not have agency.